-7.28 Volume Biquad Register (0xCF)
+7.26 PSVC Volume Biquad Register (0xCF)

-Each gain coefficient is in 28-bit (5.23) format so 0x80 0000 is a gain of 1.
+Each gain coefficient is in 28-bit (5.23) format, so 0x80 0000 is a gain of 1.
 Each gain coefficient is written as a 32-bit word with the upper four bits not used.
+Note that this register should be used only with the PSVC feature its use is not required.
+For systems not using this feature, it is recommended that this biquad be set to all-pass (default).